 Articulated vs SCARA for Packaging

-Section titled “Articulated vs SCARA for Packaging”Packaging environments often invite simplistic robot comparisons.
-In reality, the correct choice depends on product presentation, motion profile, footprint, cadence stability, and how much variability lives upstream or downstream of the robot.
+Section titled “Articulated vs SCARA for Packaging”Packaging environments invite simplistic robot comparisons because the motion can look repetitive from a distance.
+In practice, the correct choice depends on product presentation, motion profile, footprint, cadence stability, and how much variability shows up upstream or downstream of the robot.

 Articulated robots tend to fit when